-Planning and Development
+Planning and Land Information

 Land use planning policy in Ontario is developed within a hierarchy of planning documents.
 First, general provincial policies are passed by the Province as regulations under the Planning Act.
 Within the context of these provincial policies, the County Official Plan establishes broad planning policies for the County of Haliburton.
 Finally, the Dysart et al Official Plan establishes the detailed planning policies for the Municipality of Dysart et al.

 The Municipal Zoning By-law (By-law 2005-120, as amended) is the legal document that implements the policies of the Official Plan.
 The Zoning By-law regulates the land uses permitted on a property; the size of the lots within the Municipality; the location and size of all buildings and structures: and the requirements for facilities such as parking.
 The Zoning By-law was passed on December 12, 2005.
 The Zoning By-law, which was last reviewed in 2011 is currently undergoing a comprehensive review process pursuant to Section 26(9) and Section 34 of the Planning Act.

 To avoid delays be sure to submit all information specified on the application.
 The application fee must accompany the application.
 The fee and the information required for the application is listed on the information sheet at the beginning of each application.

 Public hearings for minor variance applications are held by the Committee of Adjustment.
 This Committee is comprised of four members of Council, who are appointed annually and three members of the public, who serve a four year term, concurrent with the term of Council.
-Members include: Councillor Susan Norcross, Councillor Dennis Casey, Councillor Nancy Wood-Roberts, Councillor Walt McKechnie, Jerry Walker, Dave Bishop and chair Don Popple.